What makes beautiful melodies…..beautiful?

 - Perfect fifth – Very consonant

-- Perfect fourth – less stable than the perfect fifth, but still, a consonant interval
+- Perfect fourth – less stable than the perfect fifth, but still, quite consonant

 - Augmented fourth – also called the Tritone, an interval so dissonant that also got itself nicknamed “the Devil’s interval” through the years.

-Play these 3 intervals on your guitar (or any other instrument) and listen carefully to their different sounds.
+Now, play these 3 intervals on your guitar and listen carefully to their different sounds.